hku-mars/mlcc/README.md

 ```

 ### 3.3 Single LiDAR-Camera Calibration
-We have added code for single LiDAR-camera extrinsic calibration using adaptive voxelization, which supports both `pinhole` and `fisheye` camera model.
+We have added code for single LiDAR-camera extrinsic calibration using adaptive voxelization, which supports both `pinhole` and `fisheye` camera models.
 The `FISHEYE` macro is defined in `calib_single_camera.hpp`.
-You can try our provided fisheye camera [data](https://connecthkuhk-my.sharepoint.com/:u:/g/personal/xliuaa_connect_hku_hk/EdDooAUAo71JrR3Jnx53z-YBV8Z9xrZXxxKpYHz6iAzfFw?e=hcgbVX).
+You can try our provided fisheye camera [data](https://drive.google.com/drive/folders/1fpk-eDX5nCi7UkkYKialHD-fgGdUGelk?usp=sharing).
 ```
 roslaunch mlcc calib_single_camera.launch
 ```

 ![](figure/fisheye_cloud.jpg)
-Fig. 4 Extrinsic calibration of fisheye camera and LiDAR in a single scene using adaptive voxelization.
+Fig. 4 Extrinsic calibration of the fisheye camera and LiDAR in a single scene using adaptive voxelization.
 Left: distorted image.
 Right: colorized point cloud.

 ## 4. Run Your Own Data
 To test on your own data, you need to save the LiDAR point cloud in `.pcd` format.
-Please only collect the point cloud and images when the LiDAR (sensor platform) is not moving for the optimal precision (or segment them from a complete rosbag).
+Please only collect the point cloud and images when the LiDAR (sensor platform) is not moving for optimal precision (or segment them from a complete rosbag).
 The base LiDAR poses and initial extrinsic values shall also be provided (in `tx ty tz qw qx qy qz` format).
 These initial values could be obtained by general SLAM and hand-eye calibration algorithms.

-You may need to modify the parameters `voxel_size` (adaptive voxel size), `feat_eigen_limit` (feature eigen ratio) and `downsmp_sz_base` (downsampling size) for LiDAR-LiDAR extrinsic calibration to adjust the precision and speed.
+You may need to modify the parameters `voxel_size` (adaptive voxel size), `feat_eigen_limit` (feature eigen ratio), and `downsmp_sz_base` (downsampling size) for LiDAR-LiDAR extrinsic calibration to adjust the precision and speed.
 You need to change the corresponding path and topic name in the yaml files in the `config` folder.

 ## 5. Known Issues
-Currently, we seperate the LiDAR extrinsic calibration process into three steps for debug reasons.
-In future release, we wish to combine them together to make it more convenient to use.
+Currently, we separate the LiDAR extrinsic calibration process into three steps for debug reasons.
+In future release, we wish to combine them together to make them more convenient to use.

 ## 6. License
 The source code is released under [GPLv2](http://www.gnu.org/licenses/) license.